Platinum Bank

 Oakdale, Minnesota · FDIC Cert #58511

-Platinum Bank is an FDIC-insured bank (Certificate #58511) with $625M in total assets and $508M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Platinum Bank, an FDIC-insured bank (Certificate #58511) with $625M in total assets and $508M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Oakdale, Minnesota, the bank maintains a Tier 1 capital ratio of 11.02% (Well-Capitalized) and a nonperforming loan ratio of 1.43%.
-BankHealthData assigns a composite Health Grade of B (65/100).
+BankHealthData assigns a composite Health Grade of B (65/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Platinum Bank (FDIC cert 58511) is a community bank — $625M in total assets, $508M in deposits, serving the Oakdale, Minnesota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.